-PROTECTIVE ORDERS AT CASA ARTOM, FLOW HOUSE, SALAMANCA, BARCELONA, WORRELL HOUSE, LONDON INSTEP, CAMBRIDGE INSTEP
+PROTECTIVE ORDERS AT CASA ARTOM, FLOW HOUSE, SALAMANCA, BARCELONA, WORRELL HOUSE, LONDON INSTEP, CAMBRIDGE INSTEP AND COPENHAGEN.

 England: In the U.K., a criminal prosecution is necessary in order to obtain a restraining order.
 To get one, you first have to report the offender to the police and press criminal charges.
 Once you have reported the crime, the police and Crown Prosecution Service (CPS) will determine whether there is enough evidence to prosecute the offender and seek a restraining order at sentencing.
 Spain: To get a restraining order, a victim will require a Spanish Lawyer, as a restraining order can only be implemented by a Judge.
 Under the Spanish Criminal Code, once a restraining order has been obtained against an individual the recipient cannot go within a certain distance of the victim.
-Italy: in Italy the order is called an ordinanza restrittiva.
+Italy: in Italy the order is called an ordinanza restrictiva.
 It is recommended that a lawyer is employed to assist.
 The injured party can go to the police station, tell what happened, and initially also ask for a warning to the offender (in cases of stalking or abuse).
 The General Warning must start from the Public Prosecutor's Office, after having analyzed the evidence.
 At the Prosecutor's Office, you will be asked to make a statement (Affidavit), where you explain the reasons for which you are requesting this protection, and it is a declaration made under oath and that could be reported in the Court.
 After a week the warning is brought to a Court, it is analyzed by the judge who decides to highlight the restrictive order that has immediate value but will take effect when there is notification to the person to whom it was issued.
 Austria: Police EBO, this is a measure to protect victims who are in a situation of immediate danger to their life, health or freedom.
 The EBO is a measure that can only be imposed by the police.
 No other person or institution can "apply" for a police EBO.
 The victim's consent is not necessary.
 Criminal law protective measures can only be imposed when a violent crime has been reported.
 Austria has mandatory prosecution, so any violent crime has to be prosecuted by the authorities, even in cases of light bodily injuries; no initiative or consent of the victim is needed.
-At all campuses overseas staff members can assist to reach local officials.
+Copenhagen: Police can issue either a provisional exclusion order or a restraining order.
+The police may issue a provisional exclusion order if there is reason to suspect someone of having invaded your privacy by stalking you or bothering you with in-person, oral, or written communication.
+A restraining order can be issued against a person suspected of having committed a gross crime against your person.
+The police may also issue a restraining order against a person who has repeatedly invaded your privacy by stalking you, pestering you with unwanted contact, or vandalizing your belongings.
+In addition, the police may issue a restraining order against a person who has violated an exclusion order.
+At all campuses overseas, staff members can assist to reach local officials.